-- SP 3.1 Perform the Nutrition Care Process (a through d below) and use standardized nutrition language for individuals, groups and populations of differing ages and health status, in a variety of settings - SP 3.1.a.
-Assess the nutritional status of individuals, groups and populations in a variety of settings where nutrition care is or can be delivered - SP 3.1.b.Diagnose nutrition problems and create problem, etiology, signs and symptoms (PES) statements - SP 3.1.c.
-Plan and implement nutrition interventions to include prioritizing the nutrition diagnosis, formulating a nutrition prescription, establishing goals and selecting and managing intervention - SP 3.1.d.
-Monitor and evaluate problems, etiologies, signs, symptoms and the impact of interventions on the nutrition diagnosis - SP 3.2 Develop and demonstrate effective communications skills using oral, print, visual, electronic and mass media methods for maximizing client education, employee
+CRD 3.1 Perform the Nutrition Care Process (a through e below) and use standardized nutrition language for individuals, groups and populations of differing ages and health status, in a variety of settings

+- a.
+Assess the nutritional status of individuals, groups and populations in a variety of settings where nutrition care is or can be delivered - b.
+Diagnose nutrition problems and create problem, etiology, signs and symptoms (PES) statements - c.
+Plan and implement nutrition interventions to include prioritizing the nutrition diagnosis, formulating a nutrition prescription, establishing goals and selecting and managing intervention - d.
+Monitor and evaluate problems, etiologies, signs, symptoms and the impact of interventions on the nutrition diagnosis - e.
+Complete documentation that follows professional guidelines, guidelines required by health care systems and guidelines required by the practice setting